pauloassumpcao/Delta/docs/source/index.rst

 ..
-Tutorial Dois documentation master file, created by sphinx-quickstart on Thu Jul 16 20:13:06 2020.
+Documentação Memory Game documentation master file, created by sphinx-quickstart on Thu Jul 29 20:13:06 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Tutorial Dois's documentation!
+Welcome to MEMORY GAME!
 =========================================

 .. toctree::